Align Goals with Personal Values: 10 Evidence-Based Steps

 How can I discover my personal values if I am not sure what they are?

 Start with the Values Clarification Exercise described in Strategy 1.
 Reflect on three to five moments when you felt deeply fulfilled, and identify what values were being honored.
-You can also use a values card sort, ranking 30+ values until you narrow down to your top five.
+You can also use a values card sort or Schwartz’s 10 universal value domains as a starting taxonomy, then narrow to your top five.
 The key is to look at your actual experiences of fulfillment rather than trying to generate values intellectually.

 How often should I revisit and adjust my values-aligned goals?